vmuljo/queuing-system-app/README.md

     - Lock/unlock queue when in guest mode
     - View a guest's queue spot, phone number, and status
     - Remove guest from queue either in information modal or next to guest name
+    - Admin pin authentication to access admin mode (no backend, code is 1234)

 To add:

-    - Admin pin authentication to access admin mode
+    - Admin pin authentication using backend service (backend)
-    - if initial person is not available, tend to next person
-        - if after 5 min first person not avail, remove from q;
+    - Remote admin mode to allow admins to access queue remotely (Backend)
-    - Text messaging API to send texts to people on "Call Up" button click (currently disabled)
+    - Text messaging API to send texts to people on "Call Up" button click (currently disabled, needs backend code)